lin-mengwei/lin-mengwei.github.io/_courses/region-public-econ-2024.md

 update_date: May 2024
 rating: To be released

 intro: Here you can find the information for Regional and Local Public Economics taught in Spring semester, 2024/25.
-It is a <b>third-year compulsory course</b> for undergraduate Economics majors at the University of Barcelona.
+It is a <b>3rd-year compulsory course</b> for undergraduate Economics majors at the University of Barcelona.
 ---

 #### Introduction